-In the past 4 years, evolving changes to landlord-tenant laws have impacted our local needs for legal services significantly.
-The enactment of the California Tenant Protection Act of 2019 (AB 1482) and the COVID-19 pandemic resulted in constant changes to federal, state, and local laws pertaining to landlord/tenant issues; as a result, the needs of legal services have increased leading new and existing older adult clients to repeatedly contact the LSP to seek counseling, advice, and interpretations to remain informed.
+In the past four years, evolving changes to landlord-tenant laws have impacted our local needs for legal services.
+The enactment of the California Tenant Protection Act of 2019 [Assembly Bill (AB) 1482] and the COVID-19 pandemic resulted in constant changes to federal, state, and local laws pertaining to landlord/tenant issues; as a result, the needs of legal services have increased leading new and existing older adult clients to repeatedly contact the Legal Services Provider (LSP) to seek counseling, advice, and interpretations to remain informed.

 These changes require the LSP to undergo multiple trainings to remain abreast with AB1482 and landlord-tenant laws and issues to continue to provide efficient services to Orange County older adults.
-The LSP has also experienced a rise in clients seeking elder abuse restraining orders against either the client's family members, caregivers, or tenants who are renting rooms in the client's home.
+In addition, LSP has also experienced a rise in clients seeking elder abuse restraining orders against either the client's family members, caregivers, or tenants who are renting rooms in the client's home.